 Not a HubSpot user?
 Here's an article that discusses 67 more pop-up creation and email collection tools to achieve similar results.

-Another great way to generate more opt-ins is to give subscribers exclusive access to some kind of offering, whether it's free content, coupons, resources, etc. For example, if you offer industry-specific white papers on your website, include a spot on that page that states “Get access to exclusive guides not available anywhere else on this website!
-Sign up below.”
+Another great way to generate more opt-ins is to give subscribers exclusive access to an offer of some kind, whether it's free content, coupons, resources, etc. For example, you may offer industry-specific white papers on your website.
+You may include a spot on that page that states, "Get access to exclusive guides not available anywhere else on this website!
+Sign up below."
 Or, give first-time subscribers a special discount on your product by offering a discount in exchange for a user's email address.

 Try including a teaser of your own and see what works.
 It could be a video, a link to a document, a coupon, or an article from your newsletter.
 When done effectively, sneak-peeks can be used to appeal to new subscribers.